 The other documents required are the same.

-AT the immigrating counters, for both these trips, they asked to see my return ticket and the in Phuket, they saw my hotel reservation.
+At the immigrating counters, for both these trips, they asked to see my return ticket and in Phuket, they saw my hotel reservation as well.

 The immigration form that you are required to fill in, also asks for the details (Name of the hotel, address) of your stay in Thailand, and also your contact in Thailand.
 For the latter, you can give name and contact number of your friends in Thailand, if any, or of your travel agent/website’s Thai representative.
 I had someone both the times, so I am not sure if you can leave it blank.
 Best is to ask your hotel / booking agent / travel website or agency beforehand.